-British swimmer to brave sharks, storms in Atlantic crossing
+British swimmer to brave sharks and heavy weather in Atlantic crossing

-DAKAR A 38-year-old British man set out on Sunday on a 2,000 mile (3,200 km) swim from Senegal to Brazil, seeking to become the first person to make it across the Atlantic Ocean.
+DAKAR (Reuters) - A 38-year-old British man set out on Sunday on a 2,000 mile (3,200 km) swim from Senegal to Brazil, seeking to become the first person to make it across the Atlantic Ocean.

 Ben Hooper, a former military policeman who has been training for the challenge since 2013, expects to take between four and five months to swim to Natal in Brazil.

-Wearing swimming shorts, he waded into the water at Dakar's Monaco beach and said "See you in Brazil," before starting a front crawl in the direction of Goree island.
+Wearing swimming shorts, he waved to well-wishers, saying "See you in Brazil" before wading into the water at Dakar's Monaco beach and starting a steady front crawl in the direction of Goree island.

 A group of Senegalese onlookers said a prayer for him.